alexdevdavis/github-slideshow/_posts/0000-01-02-alexdevdavis.md

+---
+layout: slide
+Title: Welcome to our second slide!
+---
+This is a spectacular display, isn't it?
---- n layout: slide n title: Welcome to our second slide! n --- n Your text n Use the left arrow to go back!
+Use the left arrow to go back!